 - Every Solo swimmer must qualify to participate in ‘Swim the Gold Coast’.
 The following minimum qualification requirements apply:

-- You must have completed an open water swim event of 10km or greater in under 4 hours, within 12 months of the event date OR
+- You must have completed an open water swim of 10km or greater in under 4 hours, within 12 months of the event date OR

-- You must have completed an open water swim event of 20km or greater in the past 24 months
+- You must have completed an open water swim of 20km or greater in the past 24 months

 - Swimmers will be asked to withdraw from the Event if they have not met the following cut-off times at Checkpoints.
 This applies to all Solo Swimmers, Duo’s and Teams.
 Final cut-off times will be confirmed prior to the event.